Investigators still looking for handler of dog involved in attack on 3-year-old girl

 The Harris County Sheriff's Office said investigators know who the woman is, but they have not been able to make direct contact with her.
 Investigators are still gathering evidence but have reached out to the Harris County District Attorney's Office in the meantime.

 This weekend, the Waldroup family said they took their 3-year-old daughter, Ronin, to the Loose Caboose in Old Town Spring.
-As the little girl entered the restaurant a few steps ahead of her family in the line to order food, the Waldroup family said a dog, described as a pit bull wearing a service vest, bit her face.
+As the little girl entered the restaurant a few steps ahead of her family in the line to order food, the Waldroup family said a dog wearing a service vest bit her face.

 READ MORE: Authorities investigate dog wearing service vest that bit toddler at restaurant